charmplusplus/charm/doc/debugger/manual.rst

 .. `\cite{InterOpIPPS96}`
 programs to act as parallel servers, responding to requests from non-Converse programs.
-The CCS module is split into two parts - client and server.
-The server side is used by a Converse program while the client side is used by arbitrary non-Converse programs.
+The CCS module is split into two parts -- client and server.
+The server side is used by Converse programs while the client side is used by arbitrary non-Converse programs.
 A CCS client accesses a running Converse program by talking to a ``server-host`` which receives the CCS requests and relays them to the appropriate processor.
 The ``server-host`` is ``charmrun``